 Wait a minute…a cow?
 You bet!
-We caught up with two farm families who joined the “Fitbit craze” and so have their cows!
+We caught up with two farm families who have joined in on the “Fitbit craze” and so have their cows!

 Becky Akins calls Five Mile Farm in Lisbon, NY home.
-Becky and her husband Mark work alongside their grown children Ryan and Allison.
-In addition to the farm’s 500 milking cows, they raise 100 beef cattle a year, produce 150 gallons of maple syrup, and sell 1500 dozen sweet corn.
+Becky, and her husband Mark, work alongside their grown children Ryan and Allison.
+In addition to the farm’s 500 milking cows, they raise beef cattle, produce maple syrup, and sell sweet corn.

 That means they are moving a lot!
 Becky gave us the scoop!

 MBTM: When did your family start using Fitbits?